 2007 Mercedes-Benz SLR McLaren722 Edition

-Each having an enviable racing record, few partnerships in the automotive world have been more fruitful than that of Mercedes-Benz and McLaren.
-Mercedes-Benz had been supplying engines to McLaren in Formula 1 since the mid-1990s, and over the course of the following 15 years, McLaren F1 cars racked up numerous victories.
-Mercedes-Benz eventually acquired 40% of the McLaren Group, and at this time, the two companies produced their first road car together, the Mercedes-Benz SLR McLaren.
+Few partnerships in the automotive world have been more fruitful than that of Mercedes-Benz and McLaren.
+Mercedes-Benz had been supplying engines to McLaren in Formula One since the mid-1990s, and over the course of the following 15 years, McLaren F1 cars racked up numerous victories.
+Mercedes-Benz eventually acquired 40 percent of the McLaren Group, and at this time, the two companies produced their first road car together, the Mercedes-Benz SLR McLaren.
 The SLR was introduced in November 2003, a time when the Ferrari Enzo was set to do battle with the Porsche Carrera GT.

 Instead of creating an all-out, no-compromises supercar, Mercedes-Benz and McLaren pursued an entirely different route.
 Rather than placing the engine behind the cabin, as was the standard supercar formula, the car had a front-mid-engine layout.
 This not only helped to improve the SLR’s handling by giving it near-perfect weight distribution, but also gave the car a rather spacious trunk and cabin, which made it much more practical and usable than its comparable competition.
-As it was supremely engineered and built to incredible standards at McLaren’s facilities in Woking, it boasted a very high level of fit and finish, the kind befitting any Mercedes-Benz.
-To many, it was the ultimate mix of supercar and grand touring car.
+Supremely engineered and built to incredible standards at McLaren’s facilities in Woking, England, it boasted a very high level of fit and finish, the kind befitting any Mercedes-Benz.
+To many, it was the ultimate mix of supercar and grand-touring car.

 Mercedes-Benz received feedback from discerning clients requesting a car that was sportier than the SLR but just as practical.
-In 2007 Mercedes-Benz answered their demands with the introduction of the much-improved and sportier 722 Edition.
-The new special edition was named in honor of Stirling Moss’s incredible win at the 1955 Mille Miglia in a 300 SLR, car number 722.
-The 722 was limited to just 150 units, and only about 25 of these are believed to have been brought to North America.
+In 2007, Mercedes-Benz answered their demands with the introduction of the much improved and sportier 722 Edition.
+The new special edition was named in honor of Stirling Moss’s incredible win at the 1955 Mille Miglia in a Mercedes-Benz 300 SLR, car number 722.
+The SLR McLaren 722 Edition was limited to just 150 units, and only about 25 of these are believed to have been brought to North America.